Japanese Knotweed Removal Cost

 4. Completing the Process

 Ideally, the contractor/company should give it seven days before pulling up the weeds.
-This would allow the herbicide sufficient time to get to the roof of the knotweed.
+This would allow the herbicide sufficient time to get to the root of the knotweed.
 Then the dead knotweed can be removed.
 It’s important that the entire root is removed.

 Following this, you should mow the plants on a weekly basis to ensure that the Japanese knotweed does not return.
 It’s important that you avoid touching the knotweed, however.
 If you do so by accident you should wash your hands with soap.